 13. Utilizing fill-in light to illuminate shadows

 Fill-in light is used when you want to illuminate the shadows on a subject.
 It can be used when shooting back-lit subjects, or just to reduce the harshness of other light sources.
 You can use the pop-up flash on your camera (or a dedicated flash unit) for fill-in flash, or even bounce light off a large reflector to brighten the shadow regions.
-Read the post here to learn more about how to produce great portraits with 1 light.
+Read the free guide here to learn more about how to produce great portraits with 1 light.

 14. How to control noise in your images